brightec/RateTheApp-Android/README.md

 Feel free to use and improve this project - contributions are welcome.

-If you find a problem, please create an issue here (alternatively, fix the code and create a pull request) ;-)
+If you find a problem, please create an issue https://github.com/brightec/RateTheApp-Android/issues (alternatively, fix the code and create a pull request) ;-)

 ## License